 Download the source code

-The source code can be downloaded from the FreeRTOS labs or by itself.
+The source code can be downloaded from the FreeRTOS libraries or by itself.

 To clone from Github using HTTPS: